nymag/dollar-slice/readme.md

   };
   constructor.prototype = {
     count: function () {
-      //'this' is always bound to this instance of the controller var el = this.el;
+      // 'this' is always bound to this instance of the controller var el = this.el;
       return el.children.length;
     }